Karim-53/Compare-xAI/README.md

 # 1. Download
 All data are located in `data/`

-The list of fair unit tests is in `data/01_raw/test.csv`.
+The list of shortlisted unit tests is in `data/01_raw/test.csv`.

 Info about explainers could be found in `data/03_experiment_output_aggregated/explainer.csv`

-Results are in `data/03_experiment_output_aggregated/cross_tab.csv`
+Raw score results are in `data/03_experiment_output_aggregated/cross_tab.csv`

-The data is also available as one SQLite database file `data/04_sql/database`
+The data is also available as one SQLite database file `data/04_sql/database`.

 # 2. Run experiments
 Want to reproduce the results shown in [our paper][arxiv] ?
 Follow these instructions: